-The biggest challenge that we often come across for HR and L&D professionals is the lack of time that their people have – especially the senior people.
-But those people who argue that they are “too busy for development work” are likely to be the ones who need it the most.
+The biggest challenge that we often come across for HR and L&D professional is the lack of time that their people have – especially the senior people.
+But those people that argue that they are “too busy for development work” are likely to be the ones who need it the most.

 But is this really the best option?